radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 - Deploying an application may launch the user application's code on the same cluster as Radius, or a different cluster.

-- Deploying application may created resources in the cloud using Recipes.
-These *recipes* are bicep or terraform code, and are responsible for creating These  application infrastructure components like databases.
+- Deploying application may create resources in the cloud using Recipes.
+These *recipes* are bicep or terraform code, and are responsible for creating   application infrastructure components like databases.

-- As a result, Applications RP has access to the user's cloud credentials and can managed the user's cloud resources.
+- As a result, Applications RP has access to the user's cloud credentials and can manage the user's cloud resources.

 Resource providers (including Applications RP) communicate over HTTP and manage the lifecycle of resources.
 See the [architecture documentation](https://docs.radapp.io/concepts/technical/architecture/) for more context.
 Users and clients cannot directly communicate with Applications RP.
 They instead communicate with UCP.
 UCP forwards relevant requests to Applications RP.
 The RP has a datastore for storing Radius data, message queue for processing asynchronous requests, and a secret Store for storing sensitive information such as certificates.
 All these are configurable components and support multiple implementations.